yelsom-null/RecipeRecommender/README.md

 ### Upcoming Features

-- **Database Integration**: Store and retrieve recipes from a database for more dynamic recipe recommendations.
 - **Advanced Matching Algorithm**: Introduce a more complex algorithm that can suggest recipes even if you are missing one or two non-essential ingredients.
 - **User Accounts and Preferences**: Users can create accounts to save their favorite recipes and set dietary restrictions or cuisine preferences.

+### Complete
+- **Database Integration**: Store and retrieve recipes from a database for more dynamic recipe recommendations.